There are jobs that you can be getting on with in February. Work this month sets the stage for a glorious spring garden.

 - In mild areas (like the South West of England) sow Summer Cabbage, Spinach, Radish and Broad beans – under cover of a cloche naturally

 - Dig a bean trench and fill it with rotted compost or kitchen waste

-Here we have a video tutorial on how to grow your own Broad Beans.
+This video tutorial tells you how to grow your own Broad Beans.
 Broad beans grow best in a sunny situation sheltered from winds and enjoy rich, moisture retentive, well-drained soil.